Poached Salmon with Cilantro Sauce

 • Meanwhile, in a food processor or blender, combine the cilantro leaves, shallots, and Dijon.
 Puree, add the mayonnaise and yogurt, if using, cream, salt, pepper, and cayenne and puree.
 Taste and adjust seasonings.

-• Serve the chilled fish with the sauce on the side.
+• Serve the chilled fish with the sauce on the side or drizzled on top.

 Notes